chipxsd/stream-based-sync/stream-based-sync.md

     public func apply(event: Event) {
         // implement event reconciling logic here
     }
 }
 ```

 We've made a little mess here, haven't we?
 By adding the extra logic of
-vending `Events` to the `List` manipulation logic in **chapter 4.1**,
+vending `Sync.Events` to the `Todo.List` manipulation logic in **chapter 4.1**,
-we're not sure anymore which part of the `List` class logic should be in charge
+we're not sure anymore which part of the `Todo.List` class logic should be
+in charge of mutating the model, should it be the `apply()` method or the
-of mutating the model, because we don't want to write the same code twice,
+other three methods?
+We don't want to write the same code twice, nor we want
-nor would we want to expose too much of the API to support all combinations.
+the logic responsible for calling `apply()` knowing anything about the
+`Todo.List` model, except that's it's capable of applying events.
+What we've
-What we've done there could be considered an anti-pattern by some critics.
+done there could be considered an anti-pattern by some critics.

-All three methods (`create()`, `update()` and `remove()`) have two parts
+The three methods (`create()`, `update()` and `remove()`) have two parts
-to it: manipulation of the model and generating and returning the `Event`.
+to it: manipulation of the model and generating and returning the `Sync.Event`.
-Thereby, whoever owns the `List` instance, is by this definition responsible
+Therefore, whoever owns the `Todo.List` instance, is by this definition
-of sending the event to the stream, as it uses one of the three methods
+responsible for sending the event returned by those methods to the stream --
-we mentioned -- this is also considered an anti-pattern.
+this is also considered an anti-pattern.

 See for yourself: